IBM/cloudpakfordata-telco-churn-workshop/workshop/exercise-3/README.md

 Under `8.9 Identify transactions for Explainability` run the cell.
 It will produce a series of UIDs for indidvidual ML scoring transactions.
 Copy one of them to examine in the next section.

-## 2.Utilize the dashboard for Openscale
+## 2. Utilize the dashboard for Openscale

 Now that you have created a machine learning model and configured Openscale, you can utilize the OpenScale dashboard to gather insights.